Free Things to Do in Lincoln

 Get outside and explore without spending a dime.

-Jamaica North Trail Free
+Jamaica North Trail to Salt Creek Free

-Holmes Lake Park Loop Free
+Holmes Lake dusk paddle-craft spectating Free

 Budget-Friendly Extras